magento/magento2-page-builder/docs/getting-started/install-pagebuilder-examples.md

 # Install Page Builder Examples

-You can find the code examples used and referred to within this documentation on GitHub in the [pagebuilder-examples repo](https://github.com/magento-devdocs/pagebuilder-examples).
+You can find the code examples used, and referred to, within this documentation on GitHub in the [pagebuilder-examples repo](https://github.com/magento-devdocs/pagebuilder-examples).
 This repo contains two types of examples:

 - Fully functional content type modules